Owlet Smart Sock

 -

-Open NestMate → Settings → Integrations → Home Assistant
+Open NestMate → Settings → Owlet Smart Sock → scroll to Home Assistant

-You'll find the Home Assistant section in the Integrations settings screen.
+You'll find the Home Assistant integration section at the bottom of the Owlet settings screen.

 -